North Eastern Province (Kenya): Demographics

 As of 2009, the North Eastern Province had a population of 2,310,757 residents.
 These census results were however nullified by the then Planning Minister Wycliffe Oparanya citing inconsistencies in the birth and death rates.

-On 21 March 2016, the court of appeal in Nairobi, declared the disputed 2009 census results valid.
+On 21 March 2016, the court of appeal in Nairobi, declared the disputed census results valid.
 The North Eastern Province is predominantly inhabited by ethnic Somalis.

-The Somalis who live in North Eastern Province of Greater Somalia in the present day Kenya are close to three million (3,000,000) in the 2019 Kenya National Census with another 400,000 Somalia refugees in several Kenya refugee camps.
+The Somalis in the North Eastern Province of Kenya numbered close to three million in the 2019 National Census with another 280,000 settled in refugee camps from neighbouring Somalia.